kskalvar/aws-eks-cluster-quickstart/README.md

 ```
 User data
 Select "As file"
-Click on "Choose File" and Select "cloud-init" from project cloud-deployment directory
+Click on "Choose File" and Select "cloud-init" from project cloud-init directory
 ```
 Click on "Next: Add Storage"
 Click on "Next" Add Tags"